CyberFlameGO/PICAXE/README.md

+# AS91881 Develop an electronics outcome
-This is for my working files in PICAXE's variant of BASIC
+This is for my working files in PICAXE's variant of BASIC, for the AS91881 assessment

 `git clone --recursive https://github.com/CyberFlameGO/PICAXE.git`